-The sturdy medieval tower of St Mwrog’s crowns the hill west of Ruthin, marking the point where town gives way to countryside.
-‘Double-naved’ in the distinctive Clwydian style, the church is basically late medieval, but was much altered by Victorian restoration.
+The sturdy medieval tower of St Mwrog’s crowns the hill west of Ruthin, marking the point where the town gives way to the countryside.
+‘Double-naved’ in the distinctive Clwydian style, the church is basically late medieval but was much altered by Victorian restoration.
 The church was again restored in 1999.
-There are fine views from the circular ‘Celtic’ churchyard - St Mwrog was a little known Welsh saint, perhaps from Anglesey.
+There are fine views from the circular ‘Celtic’ churchyard – St Mwrog was a little known Welsh saint, perhaps from Anglesey.
 On a rise to the south by the ROAD TO Efenechtyd) stands an ancient thatched and whitewashed house (private).

-Church generally open daily, mid morning to late afternoon.
+Church generally open daily, mid-morning to late afternoon.

 Church of St. Mwrog and St. Mary, Llanfwrog